-We remove abandoned vehicles (dumped cars, vans etc) that are clearly not being used or are untaxed as they may be a danger to the public.
+We remove abandoned or nuisance vehicles that are not being used, or may be a danger to the public.

 Sections in this guide (click title to view)